piaodazhu/netest/README.md

 # Default Servers

 Some default **echo servers** are provided under directory `TCPserver` and `UDPserver`.

 Some of them are stupid loop server.
 Some of them are multi-thread server.

 Some of them use `epoll`.

 And some of them use coroutine.
 The coroutine servers use another project of mine: [`dyco-coroutine`](https://github.com/piaodazhu/dyco-coroutine).
 To build and run these server, you need to take several simple steps:
 1. `git clone https://github.com/piaodazhu/dyco-coroutine.git`.
 2. `cd dyco-coroutine`, then run `make && sudo make install`.
 3. go back to netest directory and run `make` again.

 # Note

-**In configuration file, `totalPackets` should be more than 3 times than `concurrentNum`.**
+**In configuration file, `totalSessions` should be more than 3 times than `concurrentNum`.**

-If any question, feel free to open a issue.
+If any question, feel free to open issues.
 PR is welcome.